farinainna21/cybersecurity/Linux/README.md

-The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+The playbook implements the following tasks:: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 - ...